The national curriculum aims for English are:

-Across KS1 children are streamed according to ability for daily phonics lessons which they enjoy.
+Across KS1, children have daily phonics lessons which they enjoy.
 Each session is broken up into different parts including: revision of previous sounds taught, teaching of a new sound, reading words with the new sound and writing them.
 We do this through a range of Kagan games and activities to engage the children and ensure they enjoy their learning, making it a memorable experience.

 Phonics is embedded across the curriculum and the children are encouraged to use phonics to support them in a range of topic work.
 Phonics is displayed in each classroom across the school, including the RWI sounds and tricky red words.
 The children are encouraged to use these to support their writing in all lessons across the curriculum.

 Children are streamed for daily reading sessions across KS1 and during this time we use RWI phonic based reading books.
 This ensures that there is consistency between our phonics and reading sessions and that children apply their new phonics knowledge to reading books, giving them a purpose and sense of achievement.